*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

 Group J: Germany, Romania, Iceland, North Macedonia, Armenia, Liechtenstein

-England are unbeaten in six of their qualifiers so far.
-Republic of Ireland, meanwhile, have failed to win any of their five fixtures and Northern Ireland have five points from four games.
+England are unbeaten in eight of their qualifiers so far and are expected to win their final fixtures against Albania and San Marino.
+Republic of Ireland, meanwhile, are out of contention after picking up one win from six fixtures and Northern Ireland have just five points from six games.

-Wales have won two, drawn one and lost one of their qualifiers so far and Scotland are second in their group with three wins from six.
+Wales have won three, drawn two and lost one of their qualifiers so far and Scotland are second in their group with five wins from eight.